A Short History of the Land North of Foothill|

 Golden State Water employees sparked a fire that burned 17 acres

 New CGU master plan does not include building on their part of the BFS

 Sale of eastern 36 acres to Pitzer, Scripps, and Harvey Mudd completed.

-CUC has not carried out 2011 promise to permanently protect the TRP after the sale.
+CUC still hasn’t carried out 2011 promise to permanently protect TRP after the sale.

 Pitzer completing Infirmary modifications for Redford Conservancy